 It has a fascinating history beyond its construction: it was allegedly central to the Reformation of Christianity that signalled a move towards Protestantism during the 1500s.

 As well as its two recognisable Romanesque towers, the church is also home to some impressive stained glass windows and is open to visitors.
+Here’s a fun city tour that will take you there.

 16- Basel Town Hall